 Kyoto Imperial Palace

-Kyoto Imperial Palace, which was the residence of the Imperial Family until the capital was moved to Tokyo in 1869, is located in Kyoto Gyoen Park.
-Within the Imperial Palace grounds, which are enclosed by a roofed earthen wall, are the Seiryo-den (Palace Hall) and the Kogosho (Minor Palace), which are highly reminiscent of this dynastic age.
+Kyoto Imperial Palace, which was the residence of the Imperial Family until the capital was moved to Tokyo in 1869, is located in the Kyoto Gyoen park.
+Within Kyoto Imperial Palace grounds, which are enclosed by a roofed earthen wall, are the Seiryo-den (Palace Hall) and the Kogosho (Minor Palace), which are highly reminiscent of this dynastic age.

 - 3 Kyoto Gyoen, Kamigyo-ku, Kyoto City, 602-0881

-Access: 5-minute walk from Imadegawa on the Karasuma Subway Line
+Access: 5-minute walk from Imadegawa Station on the Karasuma Subway Line

 5-minute walk from City Bus Stop Karasuma-imadegawa